-I’ve never owned a set of scales.
-Those who may be familiar with my healthy living journey will know that I became obsessed with weighing myself and from that point on I vowed never to own a pair of scales or use them to determine my health for a number of reasons.
+I’ve never had a set of measurements before.
+Many that have followed my healthy living path realise that I became fascinated with weighing myself, and I promised never to possess a pair of scales or use them to decide my fitness for a variety of purposes.

-What is your opinion on using numbers as a direct measurement of health?
-Do you think weight alone is the only way to measure health?
+What are your thoughts on using numbers as a clear indicator of health?
+Do you believe that a person’s weight is the best way to assess their health?